Frequently Asked Questions

 When will the Strategy be finalised?

-The Strategy is expected to be finalised in the first half of 2021 alongside an accompanying National Road Safety Action Plan for the first five years.
+The Strategy is expected to be finalised in 2021 alongside an accompanying National Road Safety Action Plan for the first five years.
 The final Strategy and Action Plan will take into consideration feedback received through consultation on the draft Strategy.

 What is the Office of Road Safety’s role in the Strategy?